Lagrangian antisurgery: Abstract

 \section{Abstract}

-We describe an operation which, under certain conditions, modifies a Lagrangian submanifold $L$ such as to produce a new immersed Lagrangian submanifold $L'$, which as a smooth manifold is obtained by surgery along a framed sphere in $L$.
+We describe an operation which modifies a Lagrangian submanifold $L$ in a symplectic manifold $(M, \omega)$ such as to produce a new immersed Lagrangian submanifold $L'$, which as a smooth manifold is obtained by surgery along a framed sphere in $L$.
 Intuitively, this can be described as collapsing an isotropic disc with boundary on $L$ to a point.
-The operation inverse to that generalizes classical Lagrangian surgery.
-We also describe corresponding Lagrangian cobordisms.
+The inverse operation generalizes classical Lagrangian surgery.
+We also describe corresponding immersed Lagrangian cobordisms between $L$ and $L'$.
+After removal of their singular locus, we obtain examples of embedded Lagrangian cobordisms with precisely two ends.
+As an application, we use this construction to produce interesting examples of Lagrangian cobordisms between Clifford and Chekanov tori.